 MAI’s approach is robust, rigorous, and collaborative.
 We apply all of the following aspects of our process to each and every partnership:

 MAI designs evaluations that are aligned with the particular developmental stage of the program or organization we are partnering with.
 For example, conducting a high-stakes evaluation too early in a program’s development could lead to the false conclusion that an effective model does not produce desired outcomes.
-MAI customizes every project to ensure that its findings are credible and relevant—all with an eye towards progress through continuous program improvement.
+MAI customizes every project to ensure that its findings are credible and relevant—all with an eye towards maximizing impact, identifying best practices, and continuous program improvement.

 We take time at the beginning of each project to identify and begin to address challenges and opportunities; strategize about data collection procedures; and, most importantly, build the foundation for strong relationships.